John Cottingham, MA, DPhil. (Oxon.)

 Frequent academic consultancy and referee work for Oxford University Press, Cambridge University Press, Wiley-Blackwell, Routledge, Princeton University Press, Harvard University Press, etc.

-Referee for Journal of the History of Philosophy, International Journal of Philosophical Studies, History of European Ideas, British Journal for the History of Philosophy, Journal of Consciousness Studies, Faith and Philosophy, etc.
+Referee for Journal of the History of Philosophy, International Journal of Philosophical Studies, History of European Ideas, British Journal for the History of Philosophy, Journal of Consciousness Studies, Faith and Philosophy, Religious Studies, etc.

 University responsibilities (University of Reading)